 6. The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You – Neko Case

 This album has provided my initiation to the music of Neko Case—and it was a rather effortless conversion, at that.
 For me, the weirdest thing about her music is how warm it sounds: this record actually puts me in an incredibly good mood whenever I hear it, and it somehow doesn’t occur to me until after the fact that so many songs are about parental neglect, gender frustration, and leading a disenchanted existence.
 Or if it does occur to me while listening, the topics somehow seem entirely palatable, and they never come across over-inflated or histrionic (though I still think I liked her better when I thought the title of this album read The Worser Things Get…).
-Any day now I will start digging into her back catalogue, and I have no doubt in my mind it will reveal a plethora of unknown treasures.
+Any day now I will start digging into her back catalogue, and I have no doubt it will reveal a plethora of unknown treasures.

 5. Pale Green Ghost – John Grant